martucs/42_minishell/README.md

 It may seem a little confusing, but I only worked with strings and char **arrays, I didn't create a structure or list for this process.

-This is an example with a visual representation of the divisions:
+This is a visual representation of the general process:

 ![image](https://github.com/user-attachments/assets/68db58f2-3834-4a63-b66f-0fb4b5b3ecb1)
 <ins>Step 1</ins>